-- 23 Indicators of abuse can be found in Appendix B. - If a child is in immediate danger or at risk of harm, a referral will be made to children's social care (through the MASH) and any member of staff can make this referral.
-A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from social care and then take appropriate action.
-The Designated Safeguarding Lead should be made aware as soon as possible.

-- Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns.

-- The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child:

-- Is disabled and have specific additional needs;

-- has special educational needs (whether or not they have a statutory education, health and care plan);

-- is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;

-- is frequently missing/goes missing from care or from home;

-- is misusing drugs or alcohol themselves;

-- Is at risk of modern slavery, trafficking or exploitation;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- · is at risk of being radicalised or exploited;

-- is a privately fostered child.1

-- 27 President Kennedy School recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if President Kennedy School believes that a child is at risk of or is the victim of:

-- physical abuse;
+- 27 Indicators of abuse can be found in Appendix B. - If a child is in immediate danger or at risk of harm, a referral will be made to Children's Services (through the MASH) and any member of staff can make this referral.
+A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Services and then take appropriate action.
+The Designated Safeguarding Lead should be made aware as soon as possible. - 29 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns. - President Kennedy School recognises that any child can be the victim of abuse and may benefit from early help.
+However, the school will be particularly vigilant to potential need for early help if a child: - is disabled and have specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home; - has a family member in prison, or is affected by parental offending - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of honour-based' abuse such as Female Genital Mutilation or forced Marriage - Is persistently absent from education, including persistent absences for part of the school day. - is a privately fostered child.1 - President Kennedy School recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if President Kennedy School believes that a child is at risk of or is the victim of: - physical abuse;

-- sexual abuse;

-- child sexual exploitation;

-- emotional abuse;

-- neglect;

-- bullying, including cyber- or online-bullying;

-- criminal exploitation (including involvement in county lines);

-- domestic abuse:

-- fabricated or induced illness;

-- faith-based abuse:

-- female genital mutilation;

-- forced marriage;

-- gangs or youth violence;

-- gender-based violence;

-1 Taken from paragraph 18, Keeping Children Safe in Education (September 2019)
+1 Taken from paragraph 18, Keeping Children Safe in Education (September 2020)